katahiromz/EGA/README.md

-# The programming language EGA by katahiromz
+# The programming language EGA

 EGA is a tiny programming language for general purpose.